continuedev/continue/docs/docs/customize/model-providers/more/watsonx.md

      6. Click **Copy** and save your key somewhere safe.
 You cannot recover this key if you lose it.
      7. Generate your ZenApiKey by running the following command in your preferred terminal: `echo "<username>:<apikey>" | base64`, replacing `<username>` with your CPD username and `<apikey>` with the API Key you just created.
 2. _Option 2_: using `username/password` authentication:
-   - Set **watsonx URL** to your watsonx software endpoint, e.g. `https://cpd-watsonx.apps.example.com`.
+   - Set **apiBase** to your watsonx software endpoint, e.g. `https://cpd-watsonx.apps.example.com`.
-   - Set **watsonx Project ID** to your watsonx project ID.
+   - Set **projectId** to your watsonx project ID.
-   - Set **watsonx API Key** to your watsonx Username and Password using `username:password` as format.
+   - Set **API Key** to your watsonx Username and Password using `username:password` as format.

 ## Configuration

 Add the following configuration to your `config.json` file to use the watsonx provider.
-Fill in the `watsonxCreds` with the authentication details you obtained in the setup step.

 ```json title="~/.continue/config.json"
 {